Why You Shouldn’t Depend On Cashless Health Insurance For Emergency Hospitalizations?

 Long long ago, when cashless facility wasn’t introduced, you needed to pay for the hospitalization expenses out of your pocket first, and then claim for those expenses from the insurance company.
 This process is called a reimbursement claim.
 This required families to have some amount of cash ready at all times - to pay off the hospital and get the treatment, and then apply to the insurance company for reimbursement

-With the introduction of cashless facilities, Insurers have a list of hospitals where you can simply get an early approval from the insurance company - that they will approve your claim and agree to pay the amount directly to the hospital.
+With the introduction of cashless facilities, insurers have a list of hospitals where you can simply get an early approval from the insurance company - that they will approve your claim and agree to pay the amount directly to the hospital.
 This was introduced to reduce the burden on your family to arrange a large amount of cash, plus manage paperwork.
-In the case of cashless, the insurer and the hospital interact, exchange documents, post which the insurer will directly pay the approved amount to the hospital.
+In the case of cashless, the insurer and the hospital interact and exchange documents, post which the insurer will directly pay the approved amount to the hospital.

 This is comparatively easy - and hassle-free - especially if you’re going through a planned hospitalization.
 You inform the insurance company in advance, share the doctor’s advice, details of the treatment recommended, approximate costs, etc. They go through your treatment requirements and approve a cost.
 They promise to pay the hospital directly.